Cassava – Production, Properties and Benefits

 Cassava tubers (Manihot esculenta, Crantz) provide an important food source.
 They are especially rich in carbohydrate and thus calories in Africa, parts of the Far East, West Indies and South America especially Brazil.

 Cassava is now exported to many Western countries.
-It is reckoned to feed up to 500 million people in tropical areas where it is nearly 50% of the total energy source of food (Sansome-Smith, 2013).
-World production of cassava in 2012 was about 220 million Tonnes.
+It is reckoned to feed up to 800 million people in tropical areas where it is nearly 50% of the total energy source of food (Sansome-Smith, 2013).
+World production of cassava in 2012 was about 220 million Tonnes but is continuing to grow.
+It is a crop that has excellent security against famine because it is such a readily available carbohydrate source.

 Women collecting cassava roots in an open field